jaehak24/Salesforce-certified-Marketing-Administrator/Dump/2024 12월 덤프 재정리/12월 2회차 시험 정리/readme.md

 #### 85. A Marketing Cloud admin needs to create a zipped file for use outside of Marketing Cloud.
 What should the admin consider?
 (Choose two.)
 1. A File Transfer Location must be configured after using the Data Extract Activity
 2. The fields included in a data extract file vary according to the Extract Type you choose

+#### 86. A Contact Delete request has been processed for subscribers who have been sent an email to previously in a northern action did NOT target all contacts in their account and a significant number of contacts which are still remaining.
+Which two data would still exist in the account?
+1. Contact data in non-sendable data extensions
+2. General tracking data at the job level

+#### 87. Northern Trail Outfitters wants to set up a welcome journey that leverages customer data across three data extensions: Customers, Orders, and Products.
+What is the best way to facilitate this within Contact Builder?

+> Create a single Attribute Group that links Customers to Contacts, Orders to Customers, and Products to Orders.

+#### 88. A customer is collecting data from a Smart Capture form that stores submissions in a data extension.
+The email is to be sent to the marketing manager each morning that contains the previous days submissions as a CSV attachment.
+Assuming that the customer has the attachments feature enabled.
+Which automation workflow will accomplish this?
+> Scheduled Automation: SQL Query > Data Extract > Transfer File > Send Email

+#### 89. A customer will provide a single daily file on the Marketing Cloud SFTP at 3 AM and needs an alert if the file is not present on time.
+The file needs to be: Imported into a staging data extension.Separated into two different data extensions.
+Which workflow should meet these requirements?
+> Scheduled Automation: File Transfer Activity > Import File Activity > SQL Query Activity 1 > SQL Query Activity 2

+3시가 명시되어 있으므로,  scheduled automation을 하는 것이 좋고,
+File transfer activity를 통해 SFTP나 encrypted된 파일에 대해서 MC 내 저장소로 처리를 하고 Import file activity를 통해 MC 내 저장소로 이동해야 한다

+#### 90. Northern Trail Outfitters runs a nightly automation consisting of a File Transfer and a File Import.
+Following an update from the engineering team, the automation began failing.
+The Marketing Cloud admin suspects the CSV file now has an invalid format.
+How could the admin receive a file of the bad data rows to confirm this theory?
+> Update the Import Definition to include a notification email address

+file transfer가 문제가 되면서 잘못된 CSV 파일이 import의 input으로 들어오면서 뒤에 오는 Import definition에서 해당 에러를 잡아야 한다.